All Episodes

 You know, but I'm looking at this.

-Uh I got a New York Times blog entry here today on Andrew Cuomo.
+I got a New York Times blog entry here today on Andrew Cuomo.

-Because uh the prompter told Obama to say that the Liddy had nothing to do with the bonuses.
+Andrew Cuomo has sent a letter to Ed Liddy, who was pardoned today, Obama's teleprompter, pardoned Edward Liddy, the current CEO of AIG, because the prompter told Obama to say that Liddy had nothing to do with the bonuses.

-But apparently Cuomo's not on board with that.
+But apparently, Cuomo's not on board with that.

 Cuomo said he's investigated the insurance company's compensation plan since last fall.

-Liddy's the government appointed CEO, by the way.
+Liddy's the government-appointed CEO, by the way.

-He's the government appointed.
+He's the government-appointed CEO.

-You know, I'm gonna get a letter.
+You know, I'm going to get a letter.

 I'll bet you money.

-I got a letter from AIG or my broker tomorrow saying I have been my policies have been canceled.
+I got a letter from AIG or my broker tomorrow saying I have been, my policies have been canceled.

 No reason given.